Skip to main content

 1. A-Maths (G3) — gateway for H2 Mathematics at JC

-2. Pure Chemistry (G3) — required for Medicine, Engineering university pathways
+2. Pure Chemistry (G3) — required for Medicine, Dentistry and Pharmacy university pathways

 3. English (G2/G3) — universal prerequisite; high-impact summary writing technique